mrmagic2020/WeAccess/README.md

 - Observation: Changing an application's name does not affect the displayed name in `Activity Monitor`.
 Therefore, the name displayed is decided by the name of the `executable file`, which might be one of the targeted identifiers.

   - Note that we cannot just change the executable name.
 Doing so will prevent the program from locating the executable, thus breaking it.
-  - Therefore, we look into `Info.plist`, where we notice `CFBundleDisplayName` and `CFBundleExecutable` attributes, which are both set to  "WeChat".
+  - Therefore, we look into `Contents/Info.plist`, where we notice `CFBundleDisplayName` and `CFBundleExecutable` attributes, which are both set to  "WeChat".
   - Changing both these attributes in accordance with the executable name should work.

 - Observation: Two error pops up after the operation: